Python Security Guide

 The Result

 What used to take security analysts 2-4 hours now completes in 30 seconds.
-The attacker gets contained before lateral movement or data exfiltration.
+The attacker gets contained immediately.
+Before lateral movement.
+Before data exfiltration.
+Before privilege escalation that turns a single compromised account into a full network breach costing millions instead of thousands.

 Key Benefits:

-• Consistent response regardless of time or staffing
+• Consistent response regardless of time of day or staffing levels

 Part III: AI-Powered Security: Python's Data Science Arsenal